Sarah Ann Gill: Biography

 In April 1825, when Rev Moses Rayner was re-appointed to Barbados, he sought, by letter, Sarah Ann's advice about his safety.
 She replied: "I don't advise you to come, but if it was me, I should come."
 He returned and built a chapel on the site of the present James Street Church on land provided by Sarah Ann at a minimal cost with payment spread over eight years.
 The new Church was built in 1848 and Sarah Ann is buried in the churchyard there.

 Inevitably, the outrages of the period reached the House of Commons in England and ignited debate of far-reaching consequences.
 On 25 June 1825, the members "... deemed it their duty to declare that they view(ed) with utmost indignation (the) scandalous and daring violation of the law and (supported by His Majesty's) ... securing ample protection and religious toleration to all ... of His Majesty's dominions."

 Legacy

 The Ann Gill Memorial Church at Eagle Hall is named after Sarah Ann.
 A large, wooden structure built in 1893, it was replaced by a new Gill Memorial Church built at Fairfield Road, Black Rock, Saint Michael, Barbados in the late 1980s.

-Her courage, perseverance and commitment to religious freedom set Sarah Ann Gill apart even among the unnumbered fine Christian stewards of her day.
-Many primary schools in Barbados are now annually remembering her by celebrating National Heroes Day.
-An annual "Sarah Ann Gill Memorial Lecture" has been given since 2007.
+Her courage, perseverance, and commitment to religious freedom set Sarah Ann Gill apart even among the countless devoted Christian stewards of her day.
+Many primary schools in Barbados now commemorate her annually by celebrating National Heroes Day.
+An annual "Sarah Ann Gill Memorial Lecture" has been held since 2007.